viraatdas/S4/README.md

 ## Configuration

 S4 can be configured using environment variables.
-See the [Deployment Guide](docs/DEPLOYMENT.md) for a complete list of configuration options.
+See the [Deployment Guide](docs/deployment/README.md) for a complete list of configuration options.
+A template for environment variables is available in the `.env.example` file.

 ## Development